kalidindis/katana-tutorial-swift/Chapter3/README.md

 Try to compile the application now: you should receive some errors in `GameBoard`.
 We need, in fact, update the `GameCell` descriptions.
-Add this variable to the `GameBoard`'s `childrenDescriptions` method, just under the `winningLine` variable:
+Add the `cellCallback` variable in the `GameBoard`'s `childrenDescriptions` method, just under the `winningLine` variable:

 ```swift
 let cellCallback = { (index: Int) in